 A root canal in Grand Rapids, Michigan, is performed by our dentist in order to clean out the infected tooth pulp and disinfect the canals of the tooth.
-Once the infection has been removed, Dr. Mark A. Osenieks places posts in the canals of the tooth and fills the opening with a special material that gives structure to the tooth and prevents any further infection.
+Once the infection has been removed, Dr. Osenieks will enlarge the canals of the tooth and fill the opening with a special material that gives structure to the tooth and prevents any further infection.
 An alternative to a root canal would be to remove the tooth, which may require additional procedures to restore your smile.

-If you think that a root canal will help keep your mouth healthy, call our office today.
+If you think that a root canal will help keep your mouth healthy, call our office at (616) 453-0002 today.